Screen Printing

 Screen Printing Using Place

-Screen printing is used for a lot of purposes that included printing on textiles, promotional materials, and labels.
+Screen printing is used for a lot of purposes that include printing on textiles, promotional materials, and labels.
 It is commonly used to print designs on t-shirts, sweatshirts, tote bags, mugs, and other items.
 Screen printing can be used to produce artwork, logos, and text on a wide range of objects.

-Where we can use Screen Printing:
+Where can we use Screen Printing?

 - 1. T-shirt